YashSharma79/YashSharma79.github.io/writings.md

 <br/>
 ## Probability is one helluva drug

-You tested positive for a serious disease.
+I tested positive for a serious disease.

 Test accuracy = 99%

 The disease happens only to 1 in 10,000 people.

-**Q.** What are the chances that you actually have the disease?
+**Q.** What are the chances that I actually have the disease?

 **A.** 0.98%

 What??
-Didn't you say test accuracy was 99%?
+Didn't it say test accuracy was 99%?

 RIP intuition.
 Long live Bayes theorem